 - 9. The Selwyn District Council attaches the following information required to be included in this notice by the district plan, regional plan, or any regulations made under the Resource Management Act 1991. - 1.
-Aerial Photograph indicating the site boundaries - 2.
+Aerial Photograph indicating the site boundaries and site features - 2.
 Gazette Notice